planetruby/awesome-rubies/README.md

 **Q: What's OptCarrot?**

-_A Nintendo Entertainment System (NES) emulator written in Ruby - running with 60 fps (frames/seconds) in Ruby 3 in 2020_
+_A Nintendo Entertainment System (NES) emulator written in Ruby - running with 60 frames per seconds (fps) in Ruby 3 in 2020_

-An "enjoyable" benchmark for rubies to drive "Ruby3x3: Ruby 3 will be 3 times faster".
+An "enjoyable" benchmark for rubies to drive "Ruby 3x3: Ruby 3 will be 3 times faster".

 github: [mame/optcarrot](https://github.com/mame/optcarrot)

-The goal is a NES (Nintendo Entertainment System) emulator that works at 20 fps (frames/seconds) in Ruby 2.0.
+The benchmark is a Nintendo Entertainment System (NES) emulator that works at 20 frames per seconds (fps) in Ruby 2.0.
 An original NES works at 60 fps.
 If Ruby 3x3 succeeds, we can enjoy NES games with ruby!

 NOTE: We do not aim to create a practical NES emulator.
-There have been already many great emulators available.
+There are many great emulators available today.
-We recommend you use another emulator if you just want to play a game.
+We recommend using another emulator if you want to play a game.

 **Benchmark example**

 ![](https://raw.githubusercontent.com/mame/optcarrot/master/doc/benchmark-summary.png)

-See [Rubies benchmark with Optcarrot](https://github.com/mame/optcarrot/blob/master/doc/benchmark.md) for the measurement condition and some more charts.
+See [Rubies Benchmark with Optcarrot](https://github.com/mame/optcarrot/blob/master/doc/benchmark.md) for the measurement condition and some more charts.